ZenGo-X/gotham-city/README.md

 ### White paper overview
 #### Abstract
 We demonstrate a Bitcoin wallet that utilizes two party ECDSA (2P-ECDSA).
-Our architecture consists of a simple client-server communication model.
+Our architecture relies on a simple client-server communication model.
 We show support for 2 party deterministic child derivation (2P-HD), secret share rotation and verifiable recovery.
 We discuss the opportunities and challenges of using a multi-party wallet.